Starlink Dish Alert Messages in Speedify Overview

 Obstructed

-Your dish has detected obstructions blocking its view of the sky.
-This could be trees, buildings, or other tall objects.
-Obstructions can cause service interruptions or degraded performance.
-The system considers obstruction significant when the fraction obstructed exceeds 5% AND the latency is over 100ms.
-Consider relocating your dish to a location with a clearer view of the sky.
+Your dish has detected something blocking its view of the sky.
+Speedify considers the obstruction significant when more than 5% of the sky view is blocked and latency is over 100ms.
+If you see this alert, consider moving your dish to a spot with a clearer view of the sky.

 Currently Obstructed